redux-saga/saga-query/README.md

 // the beginning of the stack so everything after `yield next()`
 // happens at the end of the effect. api.use(api.routes());

-// This middleware is composed of other middleware: queryCtx, urlParser, and
-// simpleCache
-// [queryCtx] sets up the ctx object with `ctx.request` and `ctx.response`
-//  required for `createApi` to function properly.
-// [urlParser] is a middleware that will take the name of `api.create(name)` and
-//  replace it with the values passed into the action.
-// [simpleCache] is a middleware that will automatically store the response of
-//  endpoints if the endpoint has `request.simpleCache = true`
-api.use(requestParser());

 // this is where you define your core fetching logic api.use(function* onFetch(ctx, next) {